RNVizion/publishing-agent/README.md

 - `CORPUS_REPO` — path to the corpus checkout (default `/workspaces/ask-the-corpus`)
 - `SITE_URL` — live origin for `wait_for_live` (default `https://rnvizion.dev`)

 Dependencies: the Anthropic SDK and the MCP SDK.
 Install with `pip install -r requirements.txt`.
-The agent does no image work, so Pillow is not a dependency here — it lives in the site repo's `build-og` workflow.
+The agent does no image, feed, or HTML rendering, so Pillow and the like are not dependencies here — that work lives in the site repo's build workflows.

 ## What this demonstrates